MicrosoftDocs/visualstudio-docs.pt-br/docs/extensibility/getting-project-properties.md

 ### <a name="to-display-project-properties-in-a-tool-window"></a>Para exibir as propriedades do projeto em uma janela de ferramentas

-1. No arquivo ProjectPropertiesToolWindowCommand.cs, adicione as seguintes diretivas using.
+1. No arquivo ProjectPropertiesToolWindowCommand. cs, adicione as seguintes diretivas using.

     ```csharp
     using EnvDTE;